jlouis/graphql-erlang/README.md

 This README provides the system overview and its mode of operation.

+## Version

+Versioning generally follows semantic versioning.

+* 0.8 - First Open Source Release.
+The version is deliberately set a bit before 1.0 in order to be able to do some changes to the API before releasing a more official version with full backwards compatibility ensured.

 ## What is GraphQL

 GraphQL is a query language for the web.
 It allows a client to tell